lucinder/Oneshots/README.md

 - Parse a chemical formula into a dict of elements with their counts.
 - Get the molar mass of a chemical formula.
 - Build and save custom formula calculators
+- A Wordle-like where you guess from popular (leaked) passwords